 Provide evidence or supporting documents

 Provide proof to support your proposal.
 But what kind of proof can give value to the proposal?
 You can think about what achievement your business has reached so far.
-How % much did your company's marketing campaign increase the conversion rate and traffic to clients in the last few months?
+How % much did your company's marketing campaign increase the conversion rate to clients in the last few months?
 These specific questions help narrow down the essential details you can include in your proposal letter.
-For instance: statistics, testimonials, analytics, or case studies of successful partnerships.
+For instance, statistics, testimonials, analytics, or case studies of successful partnerships.

 Show a tone voice of enthusiasm and polite